MBerkayHamurcu/VSCTeX/README.md

 Git LFS is a git extension that allows working with large files in git repositories by storing them on a remote server and replacing them with text pointers in the local repository.
 This way, repository space is saved and cloning and fetching is sped up.

-#### Linux
+#### Linux and MacOS

-You can find the official installation instructions for Linux [here](https://github.com/git-lfs/git-lfs?tab=readme-ov-file#on-linux "git LFS for Linux - Download")
+You can find the official installation instructions for Linux and MacOS [here](https://github.com/git-lfs/git-lfs?tab=readme-ov-file#from-binary "git LFS for Linux and MacOS - Download")

 #### Windows

-Git LFS is included in the distribution of *Git for Windows*.
-If you installed git via another method, you can download git LFS from the official source [here](https://git-lfs.com "git LFS for Windows - Download")
+Git LFS is included in the distribution of *Git for Windows*. **If** you installed git via another method, you can download git LFS from the official source [here](https://git-lfs.com "git LFS for Windows - Download")

-#### MacOS

-You can find the official installation instructions for MacOS [here](https://github.com/git-lfs/git-lfs?tab=readme-ov-file#on-macos "git LFS for MacOs - Download")

 ### Bibliography management